 What will we be doing during the seminar?

-This 100% online course is asynchronous with a weekly schedule.
-The course will be facilitated by instructional designers from the Office of eLearning with opportunities for peer interaction throughout.
+This 100% online course is asynchronous with a weekly schedule and regular peer-to-peer interaction requirements.
+The course will be facilitated by instructional designers

 At the end of this course, participants will be able to: